What do we mean by a great Software Testing team?

-Why Does Some Software Testing Team Fails And Others Succeed?
+Why Do Some Software Testing Teams Fail And Others Succeed

 Is there any solution to this problem.
-The answer is “Yes”/”No” – depends on how the team member aligns himself towards the common goal of the team, not at the cost of suppressing his team members interest but working together with the common understanding of the problem at hand.
+The answer is Yes and No – depends on how the team members align themselves towards the common goal of the team, not at the cost of suppressing team members interest but working together with the common understanding of the problem at hand.

-The success also depends on leadership attributes possessed by Test Leads –“Captain of the ship”.
+The success also depends on leadership attributes possessed by Test Lead –“Captain of the ship”.

-The objective of this article is to help software test engineers or any person who believes in teamwork, to understand the characteristics of the high-performance team and how to cultivate them in their own teams.
+The objective of this article is to help software test engineers or anyone who believes in teamwork, to understand the characteristics of the high-performance team and how to cultivate them in their teams.

 Characteristics Of Great Software Testing Team